Kuala Lumpur Tower: History

 The official groundbreaking for the Kuala Lumpur Tower was overseen by Prime Minister Mahathir Mohamad on 1 October 1991.
 Construction of the tower was a three-phase process.

 The first phase was the widening of Jalan Bukit Nanas and the excavation of soil from the construction site.
 This phase was completed on 1 August 1992.

 On 1 July 1992, the second phase began with the construction of the foundation and basement of the tower.
 Approximately 50,000 cubic metres of concrete were continuously poured for 31 hours, thus setting a record in the Malaysian construction industry.
 The foundation work, requiring no piling, was completed on 1 April 1993.

 The third phase was the construction of the 'superstructure' which began in May 1994.
 The construction of the tower started with the erection of the tower shaft, then the tower head.
 As the finishing touches to the tower head were applied, the construction of the touristic building began.

 The main lobby of the upper ground floor is decorated with exquisite glass-clad domes that sparkle like giant diamonds.
 These domes were designed and arranged in the form of the Muqarnas by Iranian craftsmen from Isfahan.

-On 13 September 1994, Prime Minister Mahathir Mohamad performed the 'topping-out ceremony' where the antenna mast was installed, thus marking the final height of the tower, 421 metres above the ground.
+On 13 September 1994, Mahathir performed the 'topping-out ceremony' where the antenna mast was installed, thus marking the final height of the tower, 421 metres above the ground.
 After installation of facilities and amenities, Menara Kuala Lumpur was opened to public on 23 July 1996, and it was the tallest structure in Malaysia at the time of its completion, and 3 years later, it was surpassed by Petronas Twin Towers as the tallest structure in the country.

-Menara Kuala Lumpur was officially inaugurated by Prime Minister Mahathir Mohamad on 1 October 1996 at 20:30 MST.
+Menara Kuala Lumpur was officially inaugurated by Mahathir on 1 October 1996 at 20:30 MST.
 Among the distinguished guests were the Yang di-Pertuan Agong Tuanku Jaafar ibni Almarhum Tuanku Abdul Rahman, Raja Permaisuri Agong Tuanku Najihah, the wives of the Sultan of Brunei, Queen Saleha and Princess Hajah Mariam Binti Abdul Aziz.